City A.M. wants to be the voice of UK business. Is it working?

 What does this mean for City A.M.’s Coverage?

-As the publication becomes increasingly digital-first, the material they publish is evolving.
+As the publication becomes increasingly digital-first, the material it publishes is evolving.

 City A.M.’s Boardroom Uncovered segment, interviewing key business figures, demonstrates this multi-media approach.
 The same core interview serves as an audio podcast, a YouTube video and a blog on City A.M.’s website.
 This strategy maximises reach without multiplying effort, meeting readers where they already are in the format they prefer.